ionide/FSharp.Analyzers.SDK/docs/content/getting-started/MSBuild.md

 ## Analyze FSharp Projects After Build

-If you'd like the analyzer to be ran after a build, you can set `RunAnalyzersDuringBuild` or `RunAnalyzers` to `true` in your project file:
+If you'd like the analyzer to be run after a `dotnet build`, you can set `RunAnalyzersDuringBuild` or `RunAnalyzers` to `true` in your project file:

 ```xml
 <PropertyGroup>